The right accommodation for you may not even be a hotel. Have you ever considered the alternatives?

 A Dutch company, Tentsetters also has facilities in France and Slovenia.

 I can hear some of you protesting.
 No!
 Not camping.
-I know Dan would be.
+I know my partner Dan would be.

 I know camping is not for everyone, but we were campers and loved it, and the fact that we didn’t have to set anything up was fantastic.

 We used Tentsetters and camped for a week at Lake Bled, Slovenia.
-It was a laborious process booking with Tentsetters, (no online payment facilities) a website that doesn’t have an English option and I believe I had to send a cheque!!
+It was a laborious booking process with Tentsetters, (no online payment facilities at the tie) a website that doesn’t have an English option and I believe I had to send a cheque!!
 Yikes!

 But I had my heart set on visiting Lake Bled, and this was our best, and cheapest, option.

 It turned out to be a fantastic experience.
 We turned up.
 Our name was on the board.
-The tent was ready, complete with indoor camp kitchen and an outdoor table setting.
+The tent was ready, complete with an indoor camp kitchen and an outdoor table setting.

-We met our Belgium neighbours who we spent a couple of nights with exchanging stories (or at least what we could understand of each other) over possibly a few too many wines and beers.
+We met our Belgium neighbours, spending a couple of nights exchanging stories (or at least what we could understand of each other) over a few too many wines and beers.
 How many times can you be told to be quiet by management?
 It was only 9 pm for goodness sake.
-Although if the sore head I was nursing in the morning was anything to go by, maybe Management had good cause.
+Although if the sore head I was nursing in the morning was anything to go by, maybe Management had good cause to intervene.

-Tentsetters don’t own the campgrounds but rent places within it.
-The grounds were immaculate, the shop well stocked and the restaurant excellent.
+The campground was immaculate, the shop well stocked and the restaurant excellent.
 And it was across the road from Lake Bled.

 We thoroughly enjoyed our time in Lake Bled, and I would return tomorrow if I could.

 You can check out Camping Bled here – their new cabins look fantastic!

 The disadvantage of camping was that we had to add sleeping bags, travel pillows and towels to our already bursting luggage.

 Another option is to find a camping ground that offers cabins.
 These are self-contained but usually, have a minimum weekly rental condition.